pgniewko/vistools/README.md

 ## DESCRIPTION ###

-This library contains a set of tools that can be used to visualize packings and their percolation properties of packings, growing microbial populations, and to change the format from xyz to vtk:
+This library contains a set of tools that can be used to visualize packings and their percolation properties of packings, growing microbial populations, and to change the format from .xyz to .vtk:

 * `boxview`
 * `dodecahedron`